prebid/prebid.github.io/dev-docs/show-video-with-a-dfp-video-tag.md

 This section will take you through the code you need to write to show video ads using Prebid.js and Video.js.

-At a high level, we'll:

-+ Create a video ad unit
-+ Add the video ad unit to our list of ad units
-+ Request bids
-+ Build a video URL from the bids that are returned
-+ Invoke the video player on the video URL you just built

 ### 1. Create a video ad unit

 First you need a video ad unit.
 It should look something like this.